angular/angular/aio/content/guide/upgrade.md

 ## Preparation

 There are many ways to structure AngularJS applications.
-When you begin to upgrade these applications to Angular, some will turn out to be much more easy to work with than others.
+When you begin to upgrade these applications to Angular, some will turn out to be much easier to work with than others.
-There are a few key techniques and patterns that you can apply to future proof applications even before you begin the migration.
+There are a few key techniques and patterns that you can apply to future-proof applications even before you begin the migration.

 ### Follow the AngularJS Style Guide